North Houston Highway Improvement Project (NHHIP)

 To oversee this process, Mayor Turner established a Steering Committee comprised of civic leaders in 2017.
 This group is convening meetings with agency partners and neighborhood groups throughout the areas adjacent to future freeway alignments.
 This process began with Segment 3, which is funded for construction.
 In April 2019, the Steering Committee initiated a similar process for Segments 1 and 2.

 Segments 1 & 2

-Public MeetingsThe City and TxDOT will co-host two public meetings to provide an overview and status update of NHHIP, and to inform people about the City-led engagement process.
-The meetings will include brief presentations from City and TxDOT, followed by discussion groups focusing on various segments of the corridor.
-The agenda for each meeting will cover all three segments of the project.
+In June 2019, the City and TxDOT co-hosted two public meetings to provide an overview and status update of NHHIP, and to inform people about the City-led engagement process.

 East: Third Ward, Midtown, EaDo, East End & DowntownOpen House Flyer & Agenda